 Despite Wise's strong valuation returns for us over recent years, we continue to be optimistic regarding the outlook for this position.
 With a small share in a massive market and a compelling offering, the outlook for ongoing growth looks favourable.

-Date of Initial Investment: 7th November 2018
+7th November 2018